Gh0stR1pp3r/docker-vlmcsd/README.md

-# vlmcsd is a replacement for Microsoft's KMS server.
+# vlmcsd is a replacement for Microsoft's KMS server

 > It contains vlmcs, a KMS test client, mainly for debugging purposes, that also can "charge" a genuine KMS server designed to run on an always-on or often-on device, e.g. router, NAS Box, ...intended to help people who lost activation of their legally-owned licenses, e.g. due to a change of hardware (motherboard, CPU, ...)